 Michele Lacerenza

-Some of Michele Lacerenza's most popular tracks include Concerto Per Un Killer - Titoli, Inseguimento, Johnny's Theme - versione singolo, Cavalcata - From "L'ira di Dio", Kidnapping [Instrumental #2][20.000 Dollari Sporchi Di Sangue, 1969].
-Listen to these songs and discover more from their extensive catalog.
+Michele Lacerenza's most-played tracks include Concerto Per Un Killer - Titoli, Inseguimento, Johnny's Theme - versione singolo, Cavalcata - From "L'ira di Dio", Kidnapping [Instrumental #2][20.000 Dollari Sporchi Di Sangue, 1969].
+Listen to these songs and explore more from their catalog on this page.

-Michele Lacerenza (born January 7, 1922 in Tarent, Italy - died November 17, 1989 in Rome) was the trumpeter who performed the unforgettable solo in the score of Sergio Leone's “For a Fistful of Dolla...
+Michele Lacerenza (born January 7, 1922 in Tarent, Italy - died November 17, 1989 in Rome) was the trumpeter who performed the unforgettable solo in the score of Sergio Leone's “For a Fistful of Dollars”.
+Ennio Morricone remembers him as “a sublime t...
 Read the full biography on this page.

-You can find Michele Lacerenza vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Michele Lacerenza vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Michele Lacerenza